← Back to Blog

 Where Alliances Create Real Value: Frequent Flyer Programs

-This matters most for travelers who: - Fly frequently enough to accumulate status on one airline but travel on multiple carriers - Need lounge access during long connections (a Star Alliance Gold card can get you into the United Club in Chicago, the Lufthansa Senator Lounge in Frankfurt, and the ANA lounge in Tokyo — all with the same card) - Want to pool miles across carriers for award redemptions
+This matters most for travelers who: - Fly frequently enough to accumulate status on one airline but travel on multiple carriers - Need airport lounge access access during long connections (a Star Alliance Gold card can get you into the United Club in Chicago, the Lufthansa Senator Lounge in Frankfurt, and the ANA lounge in Tokyo — all with the same card) - Want to pool miles across carriers for award redemptions

 Alliance award redemptions are where the real savings potential exists.
 British Airways Avios can be spent on Cathay Pacific, Iberia, or Qatar Airways flights (all Oneworld) at rates that sometimes produce business class tickets at substantially below cash price.
 Delta SkyMiles spent on Air France flights.
 United MileagePlus miles spent on Singapore Airlines First Class (theoretically — in practice the availability is extremely limited but the redemption value when it appears is exceptional).